RitikaPahwa4444/commitedian/README.md

-# commitedian
+# 🎭 Commitedian 🎭
-A pre-commit hook that gives you a reality check before Copilot leaves a comment on GitHub 🙏🏻

-# Committedian: The Pre-Commit Hook That Roasts Your Code
+## The Pre-Commit Hook That Roasts Your Code

-Welcome to **Committedian**, the pre-commit hook that gives your code a reality check before it hits GitHub.
+Welcome to **Commitedian**, the pre-commit hook that gives your code a reality check before it hits GitHub.
 Think of it as your friendly (and slightly sarcastic) code reviewer who loves sound effects and playful banter.

 ## What Does It Do?
 - **AI-Powered Code Review**: Uses GitHub Copilot CLI to analyze your staged files.